 Plagiarism may be intentional, caused by an individual deliberately presenting someone else’s words as their own, or unintentional, caused by misunderstanding of the assignment writing process and its purpose or poor strategies for dealing with large quantities of text.
 It’s therefore essential to make sure that students are taught explicitly about the writing process and academic culture, especially if they have not written assignments in a higher education context before.
 It’s important to advise students about the need to read a variety of appropriate texts critically, have appropriate note-taking strategies and use ideas from reading to support their solution to the assignment in hand.

 Designing out intentional plagiarism draws on two main techniques.
 First, involving students in learning activities about plagiarism.
-This can be achieved by including activities where students mark an example (or each other’s) work using a plagiarism-detection tool (e.g., Turnitin) against understood assessment criteria.
+This can be achieved by including activities where students mark sample work using a plagiarism-detection tool (e.g., Turnitin), or work created by an automated writing tool (e.g. ChatGPT), against understood assessment criteria.
 This can be combined with broader discussions about academic integrity and what constitutes high quality work in your discipline.

-Another technique in assessment design is to include a number of formative milestones where students have to demonstrate the process of creating a submission as well as the finished product.
-For example, students may be required to submit interim work at regular intervals (e.g. a plan, an abstract, short data sets or a proposal).
+A technique that goes along with many of the examples above is to include a number of formative or summative milestones where students have to demonstrate the process of creating a submission as well as the finished product.
+For example, students may be required to submit interim work at regular intervals (e.g. blog posts, a plan, an abstract, short data sets or a proposal).